-sessing ial Interest Alterations to the Conservation Area Boundary
+Assessin Special Inte Alterations to the Conservation Area Boundary

-Sumn of Iss Management Plan Selected Sources ar Further Guidance
+Sum of Is Management Plan elected Sources and Further Guidance

 The character of the Conservation Area is dominated by the presence of grand 18th-century residences, many of which overlook the Thames.
 These are typical Georgian style with highly symmetrical facades and regularly arranged sash windows.
 They exhibit a broad range of Neo-Classical features including projecting cornices, porticos, pediments, columns, pilasters, keystones, and parapet roofs.
 Together they demonstrate the expansion of Lower Halliford during the 18th century and illustrate contemporary architectural fashion.